 • Mentoring for new PhD students: Each new PhD student is paired with a more senior PhD student mentor, with the pairings determined by background and research interests.
 This program gives new students an additional (and more informal) avenue for seeking guidance beyond faculty mentors, the Director of Graduate Studies, or the department chair.
 In the future we aim to expand this program to all new trainees, including masters students and research assistants.

-• Department Climate Survey: Since Spring 2021, the committee has distributed an annual survey on department climate to trainees (graduate students, postdoctoral fellows, research assistants, etc.).
+• Department Climate Survey: The committee distributes an annual survey on department climate to trainees (graduate students, postdoctoral fellows, research assistants, etc.).
 Based on the results, we identify areas within the department we could improve in order to foster a welcoming community.
 We will use these data to advocate for meaningful changes that foster a more inclusive and productive academic and social environment for trainees.
 This survey will be conducted regularly to monitor for changes in the department climate.

 Speaker Diversity